markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 - We will show you how to do so using `CircleCI`.
 - We will show you how to set it up and how to configure it.
-- You will also learn how to publish your models using Jim Fury a tool that is used in the industry and you will also learn how to test your continuous integration continuous deployment pipeline
+- You will also learn how to publish your models using `Gemfury` a tool that is used in the industry
+- and you will also learn how to test your continuous integration / continuous deployment pipeline

 ## Selection 9: Differential Testing